baseplate-admin/python_strip_whitespace/README.rst

 *   Its mostly based on C ( gzip ) and Rust ( minify-html : https://pypi.org/project/minify-html/ ) libraries
 *   Can be used with 'django.middleware.gzip.GZipMiddleware'
 *   It can automagically minify inline CSS, JS.
-*   Significantly lower bytes transferred ( 246kb > 16kb ) when working with frameworks like AlpineJs and TailwindCSS
+*   Significantly lower bytes transferred ( 246kb > 16kb ) when working with frameworks like AlpineJs.

 Why souldn't you use django_stip_whitespace ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~